 Once in British Columbia, rolling meadows, spruce covered hills, and a better trail lead to the Assiniboine Lodge junction (turn left for the rustic chopper-port).
 Not far beyond is the Lake Magog Campround.
 From the campground follow a nice trail for a couple of miles until it ends at the rockslide and Gmoser's Highway begins.

 The closed section of trail extends from the Bryant Creek wardens cabin up to Assiniboine Pass.
-Zoom in to spot the tiny cabin on my 1946 Trail Map ).
+Zoom in to spot the tiny cabin on my 1946 Trail Map.
+The cabin is found at the junction with the standard Bryant Creek Trail and the Wonder Pass/Marvel Lake Trail.
+Magog Lake via Wonder Pass looks like a scenic alternative to Bryant Creek. (unpainted on 1946 Trail Map ).

 APPROACHING FROM RADIUM HOT SPRINGS,BRITISH COLUMBIA FOR SOUTHWEST FACE